karpov-sv/stdpipe/doc/installation.rst

 those with their given commands, or by using pip directly.
 In case modules like photutils and statsmodels are needed, don't hesitate to do it with pip (normally it shouldn't happen), but some modules may not install correctly in case of disturbance.

 This instruction page will likely cover the issues you might face during your installation.
 However, please open `issues on GitHub <https://github.com/karpov-sv/stdpipe/issues>`_ if there appear to be unresolvable conflicts.

+Running tests
+^^^^^^^^^^^^^

+Another way to verify your installation is to run the test suite.
+This requires installing development dependencies:

+.. prompt:: bash

+   python -m pip install -e ".[dev]"

+Run all tests:

+.. prompt:: bash

+   pytest

+Run only fast unit tests:

+.. prompt:: bash

+   pytest -m unit

+Run with verbose output:

+.. prompt:: bash

+   pytest -v

+The test suite includes 200+ tests covering core functionality.
+Some tests requiring external tools (SExtractor, HOTPANTS, etc.) will be automatically skipped if those tools are not installed.

+See :file:`pyproject.toml` for full test configuration and available test markers.

 Installation of external packages
 ---------------------------------